 Community Service Block Grant

-Northern California Indian Development Council contracts with the State Department of Community Services and Development to provide Community Service Block Grant - American Indian Set Aside (CSBG) Program services to the Indian people of the State who are within the contracted service area.
+Northern California Indian Development Council contracts with the State Department of Community Services and Development to provide Community Service Block Grant—American Indian Set Aside (CSBG) Program services to the Indian people of the State who are within the contracted service area.
 The CSBG service area currently includes 57 counties and 102 reservations and rancherias in California.

 The primary purpose of the CSBG is the development and provision of programs that assist American Indian people to realize greater self-sufficiency through the principles of family and community self help.
 The statewide program is designed to provide services in a highly efficient manner as a result of "piggy backing" CSBG projects onto established American Indian programs operated regionally throughout the state.

 In an effort to use the majority of CSBG funds for direct services, NCIDC has developed a state wide community service network.
-The network consists of the NCIDC and four subcontractors that deliver CSBG services to Indian people residing in the off-reservation areas of the State, and the tribal governments for which NCIDC receives CSBG allocations each Program Year.
+The network consists of the NCIDC and three subcontractors that deliver CSBG services to Indian people residing in the off-reservation areas of the State, and the tribal governments for which NCIDC receives CSBG allocations each Program Year.